-Lenders are accountable for mistakes made during the loan process, and so yes, they may ask for a document more than once.
+Lenders are held accountable for mistakes made during the loan process, and so yes, they may ask for a document more than once.
 Or a blank page that seems entirely insignificant.

 But it’s all done for a reason.
 Lenders aren’t in business to play games with you.

-There Are Exceptions
+There Are Always Exceptions

 Just like any industry, there are bad apples among the good, and you do need to navigate extremely carefully to avoid such individuals.